Private Walter J. Dobek (1922–1944)

 Military Training

-According to the State of Delaware Individual Military Service Record filled out by his sister Ann in 1944, Private Dobek went on active duty at Fort Dix, New Jersey on December 29, 1942.
-She stated that he was stationed at Camp Carson, Colorado from January 10, 1943 through May 30, 1943 and then moved to Shreveport, Louisiana, where he was stationed between June 1, 1943 and September 1, 1943.
-After that, he was stationed at Camp Swift, Texas between September 2, 1943 and September 26, 1943.
+After Dobek was drafted, he was inducted into the U.S. Army on December 21, 1942.
+He briefly transferred to inactive duty in the Enlisted Reserve Corps.
+According to the individual military service record filled out by his sister, Ann, Private Dobek went on active duty at Fort Dix, New Jersey, on December 29, 1942.
+She stated that he was stationed at Camp Carson, Colorado, from January 10, 1943, through May 30, 1943, and then moved to Shreveport, Louisiana, where he was stationed between June 1, 1943, and September 1, 1943.
+After that, he was stationed at Camp Swift, Texas, between September 2, 1943, and September 26, 1943.

-Most likely, that was the same month that Dobek joined Company “C,” 146th Engineer Combat Battalion.
-The battalion (previously 1st Battalion, 146th Engineer Regiment prior to reorganization) had been activated at Camp Swift on April 1, 1943.
-Later that year, the unit moved to Camp Myles Standish, Massachusetts.
-The battalion staged there beginning on September 28, 1943.
-The following month, the unit shipped out from the Boston Port of Embarkation aboard the R.M.S.
-Mauretania.
+The following month, on October 8 or 9, 1943, the unit shipped out from the Boston Port of Embarkation aboard the R.M.S.
+Mauretania, arriving in the United Kingdom 10 days later.
 Private Dobek was just one among hundreds of thousands of soldiers arriving in England in preparation for the invasion of France the following year, Operation Overlord.

-From November 1943 through April 1944, the battalion was stationed at the U.S. Assault Training Center in Devon, England.
+From late October 1943 through early April 1944, the battalion was stationed at the U.S. Assault Training Center in Devon, England.
 The unit built the simulated fortifications used to train the soldiers scheduled to land on the beaches of Normandy.

-Wesley R. Ross—a 146th Engineer Combat Battalion officer—wrote in his memoir Essayons: Journey with the Combat Engineers in WWII that the battalion was a relatively late addition to the list of units earmarked to land at Omaha Beach on D-Day in Normandy.
-Ross stated that Major General Leonard T. Gerow, commanding officer of V Corps
+Wesley Reid Ross (1919–2017), then a 2nd lieutenant in the 146th Engineer Combat Battalion, later wrote in his memoir, Essayons: Journey with the Combat Engineers in WWII, that his unit was a relatively late addition to the list of units earmarked to land at Omaha Beach on D-Day in Normandy.
+Ross stated that Major General Leonard T. Gerow (1888–1972), commanding officer of V Corps

 became concerned that 290 men in 21 Naval Combat Demolition Units (NCDUs)–who had been programmed for the beach obstacle demolition mission–were too few for the task. […] The revised plans called for demolitioneers from the 146th and 299th Engineer Combat Battalions to form twenty-four, 28-man Gap Assault Teams (sixteen Primary and eight Support GATs) to which the NCDUs would now be attached.
 This combined force was to blow sixteen fifty-yard-gaps through the wood and steel obstacles, located below the high tide line.

-Soon after its departure from the Assault Training Center, the men of the 146th Engineer Combat Battalion found themselves back there, this time as trainees.
-Ross recalled that:
+Soon after their departure from the Assault Training Center, the men of the 146th Engineer Combat Battalion found themselves back there, this time as trainees.

 Our Primary GATs were to clear eight 50 yard paths through the obstacles for the Battalion Landing Teams of the 116th Infantry, 29th Infantry Division and our four support GATs were to be directed to their landing sites by the radio in Lt Colonel Isley’s command boat.